dmorse/pscfpp/README.md

 ## Documentation

-Pscf++ is distributed with source files for an html web manual.
+PSCF is distributed with source files for an html web manual.
 After cloning the source code, you can use the doxygen documentation generator to generate a local copy of this documentation.
 To do this, doxygen must be installed on your computer, and the directory